-It’s normal to feel confusion as a PTSD sufferer.
+It’s normal to feel confused as a PTSD sufferer.
 Even making simple decisions can seem like an overwhelming task at times.

 The prime reason that narcissists gaslight is to create confusion, which is psychological abuse at its best.
-Given that it had likely been used on you for a long period of time, suffering confusion on the other side is to be expected.
+Given that it had likely been used on you for a long period, suffering confusion on the other side is to be expected.

 The self-doubt and inability to trust yourself is a direct symptom of those mental games, so please don’t blame yourself.

 Healing and rebuilding from that confusion and self-doubt will take time and there’s absolutely no rush.